fajieyuan/universal_user_representation/README.md

 # universal_user_representation
-papers of universal user representations learning for recommendation
+papers of universal user representations learning for item recommendations

-# Our research papers that apply pre-training and transfer learning to learn universal user representations:
+# Our research papers that apply pre-training and transfer learning to learn universal user representations for recommender systems:

 1 Parameter-Efficient Transfer from Sequential Behaviors for User Modeling and Recommendation SIGIR2020 https://arxiv.org/abs/2001.04253 With github codes and datasets.